stanfordnlp/dspy/docs/docs/api/Predict.md

 ## Alias

-This object can also be accessed as `dspy.evaluate.SemanticF1`
+This object can also be accessed as `dspy.predict.Predict`